What Are the Dangers of Ignoring Back Pain?

 You Might Require More Extensive Treatments

 Patients with back pain can often find sufficient relief of symptoms through conservative, nonsurgical treatment options.
-Spine doctors generally prefer that patients try non-surgical options first before considering spine surgery.
+Spine doctors generally prefer that patients try non-surgical care options first before considering spine surgery.
 However, if you try to ignore your back pain, it is possible that you might require more extensive treatments later, which might include surgery.
 For instance, a herniated disc can get better with conservative treatment.
 If left untreated, it is possible for it to worsen.
 Rarely, this can cause permanent nerve damage, saddle anesthesia, and cauda equina syndrome.

 Pain Could Indicate a Serious Problem

 Don’t delay getting a second opinion on your spine problems.
 Las Vegas area residents can visit Spine Institute of Nevada featuring Dr. Perry for an accurate diagnosis and personalized treatment recommendations.
-Call (702) 979-4763 or visit us online to learn more about our non-surgical treatment options and minimally invasive surgeries.
+Call (702) 979-4763 or visit us online to learn more about our non-surgical options and minimally invasive surgeries.